Pixeladed/with-hook/README.md

 # withHook

-This is a compatibility function that converts a hook into a higher order function that can be used with class components.
+This is a compatibility function that converts a React hook into a higher order component that can be used with class components.

 ## Example